 Despite this overwhelming victory, Abraham became worried that he would now be the object of endless strife and affliction.
 He feared that he would never have peace in that land again.
 Why had God brought him to that land?
 Where was his reward?
 Abraham did not possess the land.
 He was old, childless, and had no natural heir in whom to pass this promised birthright.
 So, how could God's promise of the messiah be fulfilled through him?

 God understood Abraham's concerns and came to him in a vision.
 Together, they swore a vow using a ritual common in those days.
 By the rites of this oath, animals were cut into pieces, and both participants of the covenant walked through the carcass portions.
-The implication was that such should happen to whoever breaks the oath.
+The implication was that such should happen to whomever breaks the oath.
 When God swears an oath, we can expect that He will keep his word (See Genesis Chapter 15 on the column right).